These Chocolate Meringue Cookies are crispy on the outside and chewy on the inside. These airy meringue kisses blissfully melt in your mouth.

 Chocolate Meringue Cookies

-These cookies are crispy on the outside, and so soft on the inside they practically melt in your mouth.
-The baking method is to bake them at a lower temperature for a longer period of time to avoid melting them while they bake.
+These cookies are crispy on the outside and so soft on the inside that they practically melt in your mouth.

 - Baking sheet